lsst-sqre/squash-deployment/README.md

 ## Creating DNS records for the services

-We use AWS route53 to create DNS records for SQuaSH services.
+We use AWS route53 to create DNS records for the SQuaSH services.
 You have to set your AWS credentials and execute the command below for the `squash-api`, `squash-bokeh` and `squash-dash` services.